Wavenumber-explicit analysis for the Helmholtz $h$-BEM: error estimates and iteration counts for the Dirichlet problem: Numerical experiments concerning Q2

-We consider two domains: \ben \item $\Oi$ the unit sphere, and \item $\Oi$ the ellipsoid with semi-principal axes of lengths $3$, $1$, and $1$ (in the $x_1$-, $x_2$-, and $x_3$-directions respectively. \een The computations are carried out using version 3.0.3 of the BEM++ library \cite{SmBeArPhSc:15} on one node of the ``Balena" cluster at the University of Bath.
+We solve the sound-soft scattering problem of Definition \ref{def:SSSP} with $\ba= (1,0,0)$ (i.e the incident plane wave propagates in the $x_1$-direction), using the direct integral equation \eqref{eq:direct} and the Galerkin method \eqref{eq:Galerkin}.
+The subspace $\cV_h$ is taken to be piecewise constants on a shape regular mesh, and the meshwidth $h$ is taken to be $2\pi/(10 k)$, i.e.~we are choosing ten points per wavelength.
+We solve the resulting linear system with GMRES, with tolerance $1\times 10^{-5}$.
+We consider two obstacles: \ben \item $\Oi$ the unit sphere, and \item $\Oi$ the ellipsoid with semi-principal axes of lengths $3$, $1$, and $1$ (in the $x_1$-, $x_2$-, and $x_3$-directions respectively. \een The computations were carried out using version 3.0.3 of the BEM++ library \cite{SmBeArPhSc:15} on one node of the ``Balena" cluster at the University of Bath.
 The cluster consists of Intel Xeon E5-2650 v2 (Ivybridge, 2.60 GHz) CPUs and the used node had 512GB of main memory.
 BEM++ was compiled with version 5.2 of the GNU C compiler and the Python code was run under Anaconda 2.3.0.